 Sovereign Gold Bonds (SGBs) are government securities denominated in grams of gold.
 They are substitutes for holding physical gold.
-Investors have to pay the issue price in cash and the bonds will redeem in cash at maturity.
-The Bond issued by Reserve Bank on behalf of the Government of India.
+Investors have to pay the issue price in cash, and the bonds will redeem in cash at maturity.
+The Bonds are issued by Reserve Bank on behalf of the Government of India.

-Sovereign Gold Bonds is the "Best Gold Investment in India" because you will get the price appreciation benefit as well as 2.5% interest on your investment.
-When you purchase physical gold, you will get only price appreciation not annual interest.
+Sovereign Gold Bond is the "Best Gold Investment in India" because you will get the price appreciation benefit as well as 2.5% interest on your investment.
+When you purchase physical gold, you will get only price appreciation, not the annual interest.

 |NSE Code||Gold Bond Name||Issue Date||Base Price||Retail Discount||Interest||Redemption||Performance Report|

 |SGBDE30III||Sovereign Gold Bonds 2022-23-Series-III||19th Dec 2022||₹5409||₹50||2.50% PA||Dec-2030||Report|

 |SGBAUG29V||Sovereign Gold Bonds 2021-22-Series-V||17th Aug 2021||₹4790||₹50||2.50% PA||Aug-2029||Report|

 |SGBJUN29II||Sovereign Gold Bonds 2021-22-Series-II||01st June 2021||₹4842||₹50||2.50% PA||Jun-2029||Report|

 |SGBMAY29I||Sovereign Gold Bonds 2021-22-Series-I||25th May 2021||₹4777||₹50||2.50% PA||May-2029||Report|